equip/framework/docs/index.md

 }
 ```

 The details of the `Authentication` class are not important here.
-Just know that each of its method take `LoginInput` as their only parameter and operate on the values within it.
+Just know that each of its methods take `LoginInput` as their only parameter and operate on the values within it.

-Finally, we have a custom responder that handles each of possible states of the login action: incomplete, invalid, and success.
+Finally, we have a custom responder that handles every possible state of the login action: incomplete, invalid, and success.

 ```php
 namespace Acme\Action;